Buildings & Grounds

 The Parish House is connected to the church building via the Cloister, built in 1970.
 The Cloister features stained glass on the windows.

-The Churchyard features a Labyrinth, an ancient vehicle for prayer and meditation, to commemorate the victims of the 9/11 terrorist attacks in 2001.
-Two people with family ties to the congregation, Colleen Ann Meehan Barkow and Edward T. Strauss, died when the World Trade Center towers collapsed.
+The Churchyard includes a Labyrinth, a site for prayer and meditation, that commemorates victims of the 9/11 terrorist attacks in 2001.
+Two people with family ties to Trinity, Colleen Ann Meehan Barkow and Edward T. Strauss, died when the World Trade Center towers collapsed.
+Part of a steel beam from the Trade Center is in the middle of the Labyrinth, which was installed in 2003 and dedicated on June 19, 2004.